Kenny Moore (runner)

-Kenneth Clark Moore (December 1, 1943 – May 4, 2022) was an American Olympic road running athlete and journalist.
+Kenneth Clark Moore (December 1, 1943 – May 4, 2022) was an American Olympic road running athlete, journalist and actor.
 He ran the marathon at the 1968 and 1972 Summer Olympics, finishing fourth at the latter.

 Early life

 Moore was born in Portland, Oregon, on December 1, 1943.
 He attended North Eugene High School in Eugene, Oregon.
 He went on to study at the University of Oregon, where he raced for the Oregon Ducks under coach Bill Bowerman.
 He received All-American honors on three occasions and was pivotal to the Ducks winning the team national championship at the 1964 and 1965 NCAA University Division Outdoor Track and Field Championships.

-Track career
+Running career

 After graduating from Oregon, Moore won the 1967 USA Cross Country Championships, as well as the USA Marathon Championships four years later.
 He also won the San Francisco Bay to Breakers – the largest footrace in the world – six times in a row from 1968 to 1973, becoming the all-time leader in victories in the race.

-Moore first ran the Olympic marathon at the 1968 Summer Games.
+Moore first competed in the Olympic marathon at the 1968 Summer Games.
 He led early in the final, but finished fourteenth after suffering from severe blisters.
 It was still the best performance among American competitors.
 He joined the U.S. Army later that year, but was permitted to continue racing.
 He set the record for best time among American runners at the Fukuoka Marathon in 1969 and 1970, finishing runner-up in the latter race.
 Upon completing his military service, he returned to the University of Oregon and graduated with a Master of Fine Arts in creative writing in 1972.
 He again participated in the marathon at the Summer Olympics that year.
-Although he tripped and fell one mile into the race, he recovered and narrowly failed to win a medal after finishing fourth.
+Although he tripped and fell one mile into the race, he recovered and narrowly missed winning a medal, finishing fourth.